Dimensional broadcasts with @d and broadcast_dims

-Broadcasting over AbstractDimArray works as usual with Base Julia broadcasts, except that dimensions are checked for compatibility with eachother, and that values match.
-Strict checks can be turned of globally with strict_broadcast!(false)
+Broadcasting over AbstractDimArray works as usual with Base Julia broadcasts, except that dimensions are checked for compatibility with each other, and that values match.
+Strict checks can be turned off globally with strict_broadcast!(false).
+To avoid even dimension name checks, broadcast over parent(dimarray).

-macro is a dimension-aware extension to regular dot brodcasting. broadcast_dims
+The @d macro is a dimension-aware extension to regular dot broadcasting. broadcast_dims is analogous to Base Julia's broadcast.

 Example: scaling along the time dimension